Home Housing Private sector housing Advice for Private Landlords Private landlord advice and support

 The Tenement Management Scheme

-If you own a flat within a tenement, your responsibilities in relation to the maintenance and upkeep of common areas are usually detailed in your title deeds.
+If you own a flat within a tenement, your title deed should detail your common area maintenance and upkeep responsibilities.
 If not, the Tenement Management Scheme may help.
 This allows you and your fellow owners to work together as a group and identify areas of shared responsibility.

 Waste

 Properties that are let, residentially or commercially, are considered as a business.
-Waste from rental properties is classed as commercial waste and cannot be taken to any of our Household Waste Recycling Centres.
+Waste from rental properties is classed as commercial waste and can't be taken to our Household Waste Recycling Centres.
 Landlords attempting to dispose of waste in this way risk being prosecuted.

 Contact Private Sector Housing